kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 The ideal audience, then, is a _large and diverse group of people with at least some domain knowledge_, able to make a distinction on a never-before-seen pair after about 30 seconds of absorbing new information.
 This group will be able to provide the most information, in terms of both _quantity_ and _quality_ of inputs.
+It is worth noting that even an "ideal audience" will not show up for free; participation will need to carry at least some incentives -- either relational (status), financial, or both.

 Relatedly, it is important that participant _expectations_ be set appropriately.
 Pairwise methods don't ask participants for weights directly, but infer them _indirectly_ using an algorithmic process.
 For audiences unfamiliar with this process, "giving up control" of the final weights can be jarring, especially to an unfamiliar new algorithm.
+After Optimism's RetroPGF 4, for example, General Magic [interviewed participants](https://gov.optimism.io/t/pairwise-retrospective-and-proposed-spec-for-retropgf-4/7479) and found that while many participants found the system fun and engaging and an aid to discovery, they also struggled with expectation shift of not setting weights directly.
 Communicating the behavior of the system, and making the end-to-end process legible for participants, will be important to earning widespread acceptance of these methods.

 ## Item Discovery and Strategic Resistance